vshreyasivani/vshreyasivani/README.md

 </div>

 I'm a **Computer Science Engineering student** at [PES University, Bangalore](https://www.pes.edu) with a **CGPA of 9.41**.
-Currently in my third year, I enjoy building web applications and exploring new technologies to solve interesting problems.
+Currently in my fourth year, I enjoy building web applications and exploring new technologies to solve interesting problems.

 I'm passionate about full-stack development and have been working on projects involving AI/ML.
 I'm always ready and interested to explore and learn new stuffs with enthusiasm.